Purgenta889/notion-electron-pgdevport/README.md

+> [!IMPORTANT]
+> This is a fork of the original Notion Electron port, and as of currently, is only used for modifying and testing releases to push changes of my own.

+# Original Description

 # <sub><picture><source media="(prefers-color-scheme: dark)" srcset="assets/logo-small-light.svg"><source media="(prefers-color-scheme: light)" srcset="assets/logo-small-dark.svg"><img src="assets/logo-small.svg" width="36" alt="⚡" /></picture></sub> Notion Electron – Unofficial Notion Client for Linux

 Notion Electron is an unofficial desktop application for Notion, built using Electron.
 This project aims to provide a seamless and native-like experience for Notion users on desktop Linux (tested on Fedora 43).
 Fully functional clients for Notion Calendar and Notion Mail included as dedicated tabs.